 Junior Year Common Experience: How the 1960s Changed America

-Beginning in Spring semester 2017, CHC is offering a course especially for juniors.
-The interdisciplinary course is designed to bring honors students together—just when most are starting to focus on their majors.
-It offers a common academic experience and a chance to stay connected with honors college peers with different academic interests.
+CHC offers this interdisciplinary course especially for juniors—just when most are starting to focus on their majors.
+It is designed to bring honors students together, offering a common academic experience and a chance to stay connected with honors college peers with different academic interests.
+This course carries the Diversity: US (DU) designation.

 Many of the things we accept as modern social, political, artistic, and scientific movements have their roots in the 1960s.
 This course acquaints students with several different perspectives on the 1960s, all of which illuminate aspects of the US social, political, economic, and cultural systems of that time and the interaction among these systems.